meleongg/holistic-health-tracker/README.md

 A comprehensive health treatment management application built during Nuggethacks, a 6-hour internal hackathon, enhanced with AI-powered treatment recommendations!

+## 🔍 The Problem We're Solving

+Healthcare adherence is notably imbalanced: patients typically adhere to pharmaceutical treatments while often neglecting equally important lifestyle and non-pharmaceutical recommendations.
+This creates a significant gap in treatment effectiveness, as holistic health management requires both medication adherence and lifestyle modifications.
+Medical professionals struggle to ensure patients follow complete treatment plans, especially the non-pharmaceutical components that can be crucial for long-term health outcomes.

 ## 🌟 Features

 - **Treatment Management**: Track pharmaceutical and lifestyle treatments for multiple health conditions